Gonna Raise Hell: Controversy

 It has been said that "Gonna Raise Hell" contains a hidden satanic message.
 Using back-masking, it was claimed you can hear, "You know Satan holds the key to the lock" when played backwards.

 Other appearances

 Since its original appearance on Dream Police, "Gonna Raise Hell" has been included on a number of Cheap Trick compilation albums, including Sex, America, Cheap Trick in 1996 and The Essential Cheap Trick in 2004.
 It was also included on the live album Silver in 2001.
 In Japan, it was included on the 1991 compilation album The Greatest Hits.

-It was used in the soundtrack of the television show Freaks and Geeks in the episode "Tricks and Treats." when Sam gets egged by Lindsay.
+It was used in the soundtrack of the television show Freaks and Geeks in the episode "Tricks and Treats." when Sam, Neil, and Bill put on their costumes and later as Sam gets egged by Lindsay.

 Sam Kinison covered "Gonna Raise Hell" on his 1990 album Leader of the Banned.
 AllMusic critic Bret Adams called Kinison's recording a "horrible hair metal version" of the song.

 "Renegades of Funk" by Rage Against the Machine uses the riff.